 - Natural Dish Soap

-I have a glass stove top and one of the things that I like the most about is how easy it is to wipe up spills and keep it clean on a regular basis, no electric burners and drip pans, or gas burners, to scrub and scrub.
-But, inevitably, food spills or pans boil over and burn on the stove top, requiring a scrub down every once and while.
+I have a glass stovetop and one of the things that I like the most about is how easy it is to wipe up spills and keep it clean on a regular basis, no electric burners, and drip pans, or gas burners, to scrub and scrub.
+But, inevitably, food spills or pans boil over and burn on the stovetop, requiring a scrub down every once in and awhile.

 - Baking Soda

 - Steel Wool Pad (optional)

 Make a paste of baking soda and a little water and spread it over the dirty and burnt spots on your stovetop.
 Let it sit for 10-20 minutes, and then gently scrub with a green scrubby pad, or steel wool pad if it’s really burnt on, but be careful because the steel wool can scratch the surface.

 For those of you with electric or gas stoves, tell us in the comments how you deep clean your stovetop naturally!

 Finally, there’s the oven, and unless you’re a super clean freak, this is a chore that probably doesn’t get done often enough and then you start to really dread doing it, and put it off, and put it off, and put it off… Not that I would know anything about that!
 Ahem.

 When I finally cleaned my oven for the first time since moving into our home 3 years previously, I was determined to do it without the harsh chemical oven cleaners.
 This method for cleaning my oven naturally gave me great results, and now I’m not so intimidated by cleaning my oven to let it go for so long before cleaning it again!

 What’s your favorite method or cleaner for deep cleaning in the kitchen?